surajgariya00/blup-docs/wiki/logics/helper-function-section.md

 ![](../../.gitbook/assets/list-hf-addMultipleValues.png)

-This node helps you to add multiple values to a list at the same time.
-This operation extends the length of the list by the number of values to add to the list.
+This node adds multiple values to a list at the same time, extending the length of the list.

 For example – list = \[1,2,3], values to be added = 4, 5, 6, then the node retrun = \[1,2,3,4,5,6].